 Your cranial nerves are pairs of nerves that connect your brain to different parts of your head, neck, and trunk.
 There are 12 of them, each named for its function or structure.

 Their functions are usually categorized as being either sensory or motor.
-Sensory nerves are involved with your senses, such as smell, hearing, and touch.
+Sensory nerves involve your senses, such as smell, hearing, and touch.
 Motor nerves control the movement and function of muscles or glands.

 Keep reading to learn more about each of the 12 cranial nerves and how they function.